 Note that every key point raised above you can find more comprehensively explained in other places on this website.
 The menu is your friend.
 Here, links have been omitted only to keep this decision tree straightforward.

 PLEASE NOTE: Posting a fragment of your overall dog problem in the comments below is not going to help.
 Provide complete details if you really seek the right solution.
-Of course we have a page for that as well: Dog Problem Consultation.
+Of course we have a page for that as well: Help With Dog.

 As .org we depend on your donations, however small it helps, THANKS SO MUCH!